 In addition to side effects caused by our product candidates, any preconditioning, administration process or related procedures, which we evaluate from time to time as part of our process improvement and optimization efforts, may also cause adverse side effects.
-For example, severe neurotoxicity has been noted to be associated with the use of certain lymphodepleting regimens and CAR T therapies.
-While we initiated the DesCAARTesTM trial without a preconditioning regimen, we are now planning to implement a cohort where a preconditioning regimen with a lymphodepleting agent and an immunomodulatory agent will be administered.
+For example, prolonged or persistent cytopenias and severe neurotoxicity has been noted to be associated with the use of certain lymphodepleting regimens and CAR T therapies.
+While we initiated the DesCAARTesTM trial without a preconditioning regimen, we have implemented a cohort where a preconditioning regimen with a lymphodepleting agent and an immunomodulatory agent will be administered.

-Although we have not infused DSG3-CAART with preconditioning in our DesCAARTesTM trial to date, we are now planning to use a preconditioning regimen in the DesCAARTesTM trial where subjects are pre-treated with IVIg and cyclophosphamide prior to DSG3-CAART infusion, and may in the future use a preconditioning regimen for our other CAAR T cell product candidates, which may increase the risk of adverse side effects and impact our ability to accurately assess the efficacy of our product candidates.
+We have implemented a preconditioning regimen in the DesCAARTesTM trial where subjects are pre-treated with IVIg and cyclophosphamide prior to DSG3-CAART infusion, and included a planned dosing cohort in the MusCAARTesTM trial where subjects are pre-treated with cyclophosphamide prior to MusK-CAART infusion, and we may in the future use a preconditioning regimen for our other CART or CAART cell product candidates, which may increase the risk of adverse side effects and impact our ability to accurately assess the efficacy of our product candidates.